 Tilting: is it worth fighting?

-Sometimes it seems impossible to avoid tilt.
+Sometimes it seems that avoiding tilt is impossible.
 But it's important to remember: you have the power to control your emotions.
-Going on tilt is normal, but it's essential to learn how to get out of this state without harming yourself or others.
+Tilting is normal, but it's important to learn how to get out of this state without harming yourself or others.

 So the next time you feel a wave of emotions overwhelming you, remember these tips and don't let tilt take over.
 Managing your emotions is the key to success in any endeavor!